Chaotic human simulation—Pinnacle of scientific achievements.

 Precise simulation of all human body physiology, behavior, and emotions can open new, unbelievable horizons!

-My suggested definition for artificial intelligence.
+My suggested definition of artificial intelligence.

 "Simulation of human capabilities embedded with moral values while synergistically enhancing them—Integrating immense computing power with existing and unexplored human brain capabilities."